Information for foreign auditors for registration

 - the Auditors Profession Act (in Dutch: Wet op het accountantsberoep - Wab).

 The Audit Firms Supervision Act introduces public oversight by the Netherlands Authority for the Financial Markets (AFM) on audit entities that provide audit reports that are relevant to the Dutch capital markets.
 Since 1 October 2006, audit firms need to have a licence from the AFM in order to perform statutory audits in the Netherlands.

 In the Netherlands are two types of auditors allowed to perform statutory audits: the accounting consultant (in Dutch: accountant-administratieconsulent - AA) and the registeraccountant (RA) both registered with the Royal Netherlands Institute of Chartered Accountants (in Dutch: Nederlandse Beroepsorganisatie van Accountants (NBA)).
 The NBA is governed by public law, appointed by the government to represent the general interests of the AA and RA profession and bound by law to ensure that the profession is practised properly.

-When a foreign auditor wishes to perform statutory audits in the Netherlands he or she must acquire membership of the NBA and/or register with AFM.
+When a foreign auditor wishes to perform statutory audits in the Netherlands the audito or she must acquire membership of the NBA and/or register with AFM.
 In order to become a member the foreign auditor must first apply for a certificate of professional competence based on article 54 Wab.

 The NBA is the autonomous administrative authority that handles applications for a certificate of professional competence.

 The registration process with the AFM is a matter for the individual audit firms respectively the individual auditor.